“A foolish consistency is the hobgoblin of little minds…” — Ralph Waldo Emerson

 1. Everyone says and does contradictory things.
 It’s real life.

 I loved my parents dearly.
 But they had contradictions in their lives.
-I loved my wife of 52 years.
-But she was sometimes contradictory.

 Instead, they wisely decide “something is going on here which we do not understand” and “there is much more to the universe than what we know.”
 They keep digging, because they know they’re about to learn something valuable.
 It’s how great discoveries are made.